Karthick47v2/simple-poker/simple-poker/README.md

 run, **run.bat** to compile and link cpp files

 Each hand get a score based on the combination it can form as listed below with the ascending order of the scores.
-__1. High card
+__1-High card
-2. One pair
+2-One pair
-3. Two pairs
+3-Two pairs
-4. Three of a kind
+4-Three of a kind
-5. Straight
+5-Straight
-6. Flush
+6-Flush
-7. Full house
+7-Full house
-8. Four of a kind
+8-Four of a kind
-9. Straight Flush__
+9-Straight Flush__

 If there is a tie situation, the one with the highest score card wins the game.